-3. For the purposes of this Act, a person provides a legal service if-

-- (a) he carries on or provides or holds himself out as able to carry on or provide, whether or not for profit or reward, a reserved legal activity of any description in or from within Gibraltar; - (b) as a partner, director, consultant to or associate or employee of another person he provides or holds himself out as able to provide, whether or not for reward or profit, on behalf of himself or that person a reserved legal activity of any description in or from within Gibraltar to any client of that person, or to any other person;

-- (c) he is employed by the Government or statutory authority to provide any reserved legal activity of any description to the Government or statutory authority, as the case may be, or to or in respect of any other person; - (d) he is employed by any person as that person's employee to provide any reserved legal activity to that person in or from within Gibraltar; - (e) he carries on any other activity prescribed by the Minister for the purposes of this Act.
+- 3. For the purposes of this Act, a person provides legal services if, not being an exempt person in relation to that particular activity- - (a) he carries on or holds himself out as able to carry on any reserved legal activity as defined in this Act: - (b) he provides, or holds himself out as able to provide, for reward, any reserved legal activity of any description on Gibraltar law in or from within Gibraltar to members of the public or businesses generally including for the avoidance of doubt in the role of legal executive or in-house Counsel; - (c) he is a partner, associate, consultant, director or legal executive providing reserved legal activities within or of a firm which provides, or holds itself out as able to provide, for reward, any reserved legal activity of any description on Gibraltar law in or from within Gibraltar to members of the public or businesses generally or to any person being within Gibraltar; - (d) he is employed by the Government to provide any reserved legal activity of any description to the Government; - (e) he is employed or contracted on a full-time basis by any business or company to provide any reserved legal activity on Gibraltar law to that business or any associated or subsidiary business, company or entity in or from within Gibraltar; - (f) he carries on any other activity prescribed by the Minister for the purposes of this Act.